(1) This section applies in relation to a notice authorised or required by this Act to be given to a person by the Commissioner.

 (c) by leaving it for the individual at that place.

 (3) The notice may be given to a body corporate or unincorporate—

-(a) by sending it by post to the proper officer of the body at
+(a) by sending it by post to the proper officer

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.